 To help members of the school community to develop spiritually through mutual respect, sensitivity to the needs of others and through prayer and celebrations of shared values in order to nurture and strengthen the school family.

 By living out these values we aim to create an awareness of a sense of belonging to and being part of the life of St Peter’s Catholic Primary School.

-RE is taught every week throughout the school using The Come and See Programme as a resource.
+RE is taught every week throughout the school using The Way, The Truth and The Life Programme as a resource.

 Throughout the school year the children will spend time learning about other faiths as well the Catholic faith so as to give the children a wider understanding of all religious beliefs.